mohazab2006/XGenius/README.md

 # XGenius
-XGenius is an AI-powered football analytics engine that predicts match outcomes and simulates World Cup tournaments using expected goals (xG) and machine learning.
+XGenius is an AI-powered football engine for match prediction and World Cup simulation using xG and machine learning.